Efficiently solving the harmonic model predictive control formulation: Numerical results

 The options of the solvers where left at their default values except for the scaling option of the SCS solver, which was set to $1$ since it significantly improved its performance, and the exit tolerances, which were set to $10^{-5}$.

-Figure \ref{fig:result} shows the closed-loop results of the system with the three MPC formulations.
+Figure \ref{fig:result} shows the closed-loop results of the linear system with the three MPC formulations.
+We refer the reader to \cite[\S V.B]{Krupa_TAC_2022} for some results on the application of HMPC to the nonlinear system.
 Figure \ref{fig:result:state} shows the position of the ball on axis $1$, which converges to its reference $1.8$, and Figure \ref{fig:result:input} shows the control action on axis $1$, whose reference is $0$.
 Figures \ref{fig:result:time} and \ref{fig:result:iter} show the computation times and number of iterations of each solver, with Table \ref{tab:result} showing relevant information about them.
 It also shows the penalty parameters used for the solvers from the SPCIES toolbox.
 The tests are performed on an Intel Core i5-8250U operating at $1.60$GHz in Matlab using the C-MEX interface of the solvers.